-- 5. The Human Rights Committee must approve the use of restrictive behavior interventions and procedures.
-Verbal approval may be secured when immediate action is needed to implement a physician's order or new or revised behavior plan; however, the Human Rights Committee must approve the restrictive procedures in writing at the next available meeting. - All behavior intervention plans will only include the targeted behavior to be reduced or eliminated, baseline measurement of targeted behavior, reasonable intervention of targeted behavior that will lead to positive alternative behavior, reinforcements for positive behaviors, and person(s) responsible for implementation of the behavioral plan. - All staff involved in the initial and ongoing implementation of the Behavior Intervention Plan are required to be trained prior to implementation.
-Staff attendance at trainings will be documented by signature.
-Contractors are responsible for familiarizing themselves with the Behavior Intervention Plan prior to - Contractors are responsible for familiarizing themselves with the Behavior Intervention Plan prior to implementation.
-The Program Manager/Service Coordinator will, on a monthly basis, review data as it relates to progress or lack thereof with all behavior intervention plans.
-Based on the results of this review, the behavioral intervention team may revise the behavior intervention plan.
+- All staff persons involved in the initial and ongoing implementation of the Behavior Intervention Plan will be trained prior to implementation.
+Staff attendance at trainings will be documented by signature. - 6.
+The Program Manager will, on a monthly basis, review data as it relates to progress or lack thereof with all behavior intervention plans.
+Based on the results of this review, the team may revise the behavior intervention plan.
 Progress notes will be maintained on the behavior intervention plan review.
-The IDT will meet at least quarterly to discuss the progress made using the interventions identified by the Behavior Intervention Plan.
-All behavior intervention plans authorizing the use of restrictive interventions and procedures automatically expire 12 months from the date of consent from the legally responsible party and approval by the Human Rights Committee.
-At this time, the legally responsible party must again provide consent and the Human Rights Committee must reapprove the plan as noted within Procedures Four and Five.
+The interdisciplinary team will meet at least quarterly to discuss the progress made using the interventions identified by the Behavior Intervention Plan. - 7.
+All behavior intervention plans authorizing the use of restrictive interventions and procedures automatically expire 12 months from the date of consent from the legally responsible party and approval by the Rights Committee.
+At this time, the legally responsible party must again provide consent and the Rights Committee must reapprove the plan as noted within Procedures Four and Five.
 Ideally, this will occur at the time of the annual ISP.